Why does the Citizens Redistricting Commission exist?

 What does the commission do?

-- In conformity with strict, non-partisan rules designed to create districts of relatively equal population and with the goal of providing fair representation for all Californians, the Commission will draw the district boundaries for the Congressional districts, State Senate districts, Assembly districts and State Board of Equalization districts.
+- In conformity with strict, non-partisan rules designed to create districts of relatively equal population and with the goal of providing fair representation for all Californians, the Commission will draw the district boundaries for the Congressional districts, State Senate districts, State Assembly districts and State Board of Equalization districts.

 Who can be on the commission?